martinky/aigame/README.md

-# aigame
+# Alien Invasion Game

-Alien Invasion Game
+This is my attempt at creating a mobile game using the Felgo SDK (also known as V-Play) - https://felgo.com